maaaaz/webscreenshot/README.md

 Description
 -----------
-A simple script to screenshot a list of websites, based on a phantomjs script.
+A simple script to screenshot a list of websites, based on the [`url-to-image`](https://github.com/kimmobrunfeldt/url-to-image/) phantomjs script.

 Features
 --------